Supritha-Amudhu/InvertedSearchIndexQueryEvaluation/README.md

 	a.
 InvertedIndex.java - Class that builds an Inverted Index for any set of inputs.
 	b.
 BooleanQueryEvaluation.java -  Class that performs an intersection operation on two lists.
 	c.
 SearchEngine.java - Class that has to be executed, in order for the program to work.

+3. org.lemurproject.kstem - Package:
+	a.
+This package consists of all files related to the Stemmer algorithm.

 Steps to run the program: